Jiliar/smithy-scala-training/README.md

 ⸻

-🛠 Methodology
+🛠 Methodology:

-	1. Define models using structure, enum, union, etc.
+	- Define models using structure, enum, union, etc.
-	2. Declare operations with inputs, outputs, and possible errors.
+	- Declare operations with inputs, outputs, and possible errors.
-	3. Annotate with traits like @http or @readonly.
+	- Annotate with traits like @http or @readonly.
-	4. Define the protocol using traits such as @restJson1.
+	- Define the protocol using traits such as @restJson1.
-	5. Validate and generate code with the Smithy CLI or codegen plugins.
+	- Validate and generate code with the Smithy CLI or codegen plugins.

 ⸻